nasia2612/wine-innovation-engine/README.md

 nitrogen (N₀), but not initial yeast concentration (inoculum size, X₀).
-In this model the yeast population is not static: biomass grows logistically toward a carrying capacity set by the limiting nutrient (nitrogen, secondarily sugar), not by the starting cell count — a small inoculum reaches the same population ceiling as a large one, just after a longer lag.
+In this model the yeast population is not static: biomass grows logistically toward a carrying capacity set by the limiting nutrient (nitrogen, secondarily sugar), not by the starting cell count ,a small inoculum reaches the same population ceiling as a large one, just after a longer lag.
 Final ethanol is therefore governed by nutrient availability, not inoculum size.
 This is consistent with Thuy et al. (2023, Food Sci.
 Technol), whose three-factor Box–Behnken optimization of fruit-wine